Ottoman battleship Abdül Kadir: General characteristics and armor

 Abdül Kadir was 103.63 m long, and had a beam of 19.81 m and a draft of 7.16 m.
 As designed, she would have displaced 8100 MT.
 She would have been powered by a pair of vertical triple-expansion steam engines each driving a screw propeller, with steam provided by six coal-fired boilers that were ducted into a pair of funnels.
-Both the engines and the boilers would have been manufactured by Tersane-i Amire.
+Both the engines and the boilers would have been manufactured by the Imperial Arsenal.
 The engines were estimated to have been rated at 12000 ihp, which should have provided a top speed of 18 kn.
 The ship would have had a capacity of 600 MT of coal.

 Abdül Kadir was to have had an armored belt that was 230 mm thick, and was to have been 2 m wide.
 The upper decks above the main belt would not have had any armor protection.
 The transverse bulkheads connecting the ends of the belt were to have been 105 mm thick.
 Her main battery guns were mounted on barbettes that were 150 mm thick.

 Armament

 The German firm Krupp had secured the contract to supply the ship's armament.
 Abdül Kadir was designed to carry a main battery of four 283 mm guns in two twin turrets on the centerline, one forward and one aft.
 The secondary battery was to have comprised six 150 mm guns in casemates.
 Close-range defense against torpedo boats was to have been provided by a battery of eight 88 mm/30 quick-firing (QF) guns and eight 37 mm QF guns, all in single mounts.
 Her armament suite was rounded out with six 533 mm torpedo tubes in above water mounts.
-By 1904, her planned armament had been revised, with the 28 cm guns replaced with four 203 mm guns in single turrets, and the number of 15 cm guns increased to ten.
-The 8.8 cm guns were replaced with 76.2 mm guns, and the number of 3.7 cm guns was increased to ten.
+By 1904, her planned armament had been revised, with the 283 mm guns replaced with four 203 mm guns in single turrets, and the number of 150 mm guns increased to ten.
+The 88 mm guns were replaced with 76.2 mm guns, and the number of 37 mm guns was increased to ten.
 Two of the torpedo tubes were removed.